 Ask the salesperson if you can watch free-to-air TV in both standard and high-definition resolution, and flick through channels and various shows to spot the difference.

-Which HD TV is the best size for you depends on how big your living room is and how far away you'll be sitting.
+Deciding which HD TV is the best size for you means looking at how big your living room, is and how far away you'll be sitting.

 3. Assuming 4K resolution is the best

 If you're buying a new TV, you'll soon be immersed in the world of pixels, and whether a TV is SD (standard definition), HD (high definition) or 4K (ultra high definition, UHD).
-The amount of pixels a TV has affects the resolution of the screen and therefore the quality of the video you can watch.
+The amount of pixels a TV has affects the resolution of the screen, and therefore the quality of the picture you will see.